 In addition to these broad efforts, KDE will continue to focus on capacity building activities to help districts identify and respond to the disproportionate impacts of the COVID-19 pandemic on various student populations.
 Specifically, KDE will allocate

-Afterschool Programming/Enrichment ($1,000,000)

-Research and studies confirm that children and youth who participate in afterschool programs experience positive gains in a number of interrelated areas---academic, social/emotional, prevention, and health and wellness.
-Furthermore, summer enrichment develops the whole child through in-person and online programs in a variety of areas, including STEAM, music, dance, drama, languages, public speaking, sports and more.
-This project supports after school programming by partnering with 6crickets to provide critical support and learning recovery as students transition back to school after the pandemic.

-This project will address the needs of the identified student groups by providing a comprehensive hub of fully vetted, quality online or in-person enrichment opportunities and services, including:

-Sourcing a wide range of offerings in STEM, language arts, world languages, visual and performing arts, life skills, sports and wellness through quality providers based on parent reviews and past operations performance.

-Vet providers, ensuring proper liability insurance coverage and collecting a rigorous set of background check reports for each enrichment instructor.

-Schedule providers' classes based on classroom and schedule availability.

-Coordinate with providers to create a web portal of enrichment programs at each school site for families to have a one-stop registration portal.

-Provide an online dashboard for your district, each of your school sites, each provider, and each instructor for their respective enrichment program management operations.

-Train providers, instructors, and school/district staff on enrichment operations, safety protocol, and using their respective dashboard for program listing, real-time rosters, digital attendance and easy communications with all stakeholders, and accessing reports.

-Provide automatic provider invoicing.
-So, your finance department won't need to get involved to figure out the total payments, cancellations and other details to be able to pay the providers.

-Distribute real-time rosters to providers, each instructor, each school site, and the district.

-Enables fundraising during the registration process and supports scholarships to address the equity gap in enrichment access.

-Perform day-to-day management of the program.

-Provide technical customer support to families, providers, instructors, school/district staff or volunteers using 6crickets’ online tools.

-For in-person classes, 6crickets tracks student transitions to after-school classes and student pickups.
-For virtual classes, 6crickets requires providers to record each class and keep the recording for one month.

 Transition Services and Supports ($3,750,000) This project supports students with disabilities by helping them achieve their post-school and career goals.
 This project will address the needs of the identified student group by focusing on transition services and supports that aid in the transition from secondary education to adult life.
 The Individuals with Disabilities Education Act (IDEA) specifies that transition services require coordination of efforts relying on active student involvement, family engagement, and implementation of transition activities through collaboration with the vocational rehabilitation (VR) agency and local educational agencies (LEAs).
 Transition services and requirements address education and employment options for students with disabilities after these students leave secondary school.

 OSEEL will collaborate and coordinate with institutes of higher education as well as private industry in order to improve post-secondary outcomes for exceptional learners.
 Transition ombudsmen positions will be created to assist with connecting students to transition supports.
 Additionally, the OSEEL will create a team to develop and review guidance related to secondary transition.